pantheon-systems/documentation/source/content/guides/new-dashboard/workspace-billing/02-subscriptions.md

 ### Account Subscription

 The account tier and cost is displayed on the Subscriptions page.
-You can view updates to the Personal Workspace account tier.
-Currently, you can not edit or manage account tiers with Workspace Billing.
+You can also view updates to the Personal Workspace account tier.
+Currently, you cannot edit or manage account tiers with Workspace Billing.

 ![A screenshot of Workspace Billing Subscription homepage](../../../../images/dashboard/new-dashboard/workspace-subscription.png)